marcbouchenoire/sketch-constraints/README.md

 1. [Download the ZIP file of this repository](https://github.com/bouchenoiremarc/Sketch-Constraints/archive/master.zip)
 2. Double click on `Sketch Constraints.sketchplugin`

+## Install with Sketch Runner
+With Sketch Runner, just go to the `install` command and search for `Sketch Constraints`.
+Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
+[Download Runner here](http://www.sketchrunner.com).

 ## Notes

 * **Constraints are not relative to other layers, only to the parent.**